UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 https://www.python.org/dev/peps/pep-0519/

-This was added because most built-in file handling modules, as well as any number of third party packages that needed a path, worked only with paths string paths.
+This was added because most built-in file handling modules, as well as any number of third party packages that needed a path, worked only with string paths.

 Even after ``pathlib`` was added to the standard library, you couldn't pass a ``Path`` object in where a path was needed --even the most common ones like ``open()``.